 What should I bring to my appointment?

 If you have a draft, bring 2 copies of it to your appointment.
-(You can print in the Writing Center.)
-You’ll keep one copy, and the Writing Center will keep the other.
-You should also bring your assignment sheet, your syllabus, any notes you may have, and the research or materials you used to write the paper.
+(You can print in The Write Place.)
+You’ll keep one copy and the other copy will be kept in The Write Place.
+You should also bring your assignment sheet, course syllabus, notes, and the research or materials you used to write the paper.

 What kind of writing can I get help with during an appointment?